metabarcoding/obitools4-doc/content/docs/commands/alignments/obiclean/_index.md

 #### Clustering algorithm options

 - {{< cmd-option name="distance" short="d" param="INTEGER" >}}
-  Maximum numbers of differences between two variant sequences. (default: 1)
+  maximum numbers of differences between two variant sequences. (default: 1)
   {{< /cmd-option >}}
 - {{< cmd-option name="ratio" short="r" param="FLOAT" >}}
-  Threshold ratio between counts (rare/abundant counts) of two sequence records so that the less abundant one is a variant of the more abundant (default: 1.00).
+  threshold ratio between counts (rare/abundant counts) of two sequence records so that the less abundant one is a variant of the more abundant (default: 1.00).
   {{< /cmd-option >}}
 - {{< cmd-option name="sample" short="s" param="STRING" >}}
-  Attribute containing sample descriptions (default: "sample").
+  name of the attribute containing sample descriptions (default: "sample").
   {{< /cmd-option >}}

 #### Chimera detection options

 - {{< cmd-option name="detect-chimera" >}}
-  Enable chimera detection. (default: false)
+  enable chimera detection. (default: false)
   {{< /cmd-option >}}

 #### Filtering options

 - {{< cmd-option name="head" short="H" >}}
-  Remove from the result data set, the sequences annotated as spurious in all the samples (default: false).
+  remove from the result data set, the sequences annotated as spurious in all the samples (default: false).
   {{< /cmd-option >}}
 - {{< cmd-option name="min-sample-count" param="INTEGER" >}}
-  Minimum number of samples a sequence must be present in to be considered in the analysis. (default: 1)
+  minimum number of samples a sequence must be present in to be considered in the analysis. (default: 1)
   {{< /cmd-option >}}

 #### Dumping internal clustering data

 - {{< cmd-option name="save-graph" param="DIRNAME" >}}
-  Save the clustering graph for each sample in a GML file in the directory precised as parameter of the option (default: false).
+  save the clustering graph for each sample (PCR) in a GML file in the directory precised as parameter of the option (default: false).
   {{< /cmd-option >}}
 - {{< cmd-option name="save-ratio" param="FILENAME" >}}
-  Create a CSV file containing abundance ratio statistics for the edges of the clustering graphs above the `--min-eval-rate` threshold.
+  create a CSV file containing abundance ratio statistics for the edges of the clustering graphs above the `--min-eval-rate` threshold.
-  If the option `-Z` is used conjointly with the option `--save-graph`, moreover the result file, the ratio CSV file is also compressed using GZIP.
+  If the option `-Z` is used conjointly with the option `--save-graph`, in addition to the result file, the ratio CSV file is also compressed using GZIP.
   {{< /cmd-option >}}
 - {{< cmd-option name="min-eval-rate" param="INTEGER" >}}
-  The minimum abundance of the destination sequence of an edge to be stored in the CSV file produced by the `--save-ratio` option (default: 1000).
+  the minimum abundance of the destination sequence of an edge to be stored in the CSV file produced by the `--save-ratio` option (default: 1000).
   {{< /cmd-option >}}

 ### shared options